 1990’s-00’s

-Following years of successful local event, the Guildhall went through further renovations in 2009 which included replacing roofs, general upkeep of the Broadway frontage and uncovering many original Victorian features that had been previously covered with plasterboard.
+Following years of successful local events, the Guildhall went through further renovations in 2009 which included replacing roofs, general upkeep of the Broadway frontage and the uncovering of many original Victorian features that had been previously covered with plasterboard.

 Today

-Since 2010, many of the more modern renovations were only able to happen due to the generous donation of Bapsybanoo Pavry who became the Marchioness of Winchester despite only visiting the city once.
-As a sign of the cities gratitude her portrait is displayed next to the Bapsy Hall alongside a display case full of information and antiques left by Bapsy.
+Since 2010, many of the more modern renovations were only able to happen thanks to the generous donation of Bapsybanoo Pavry.
+She became the Marchioness of Winchester despite only visiting the city once.
+As a sign of the city’s gratitude her portrait is displayed next to the Bapsy Hall alongside a display case full of information and antiques left by Marchioness Bapsy.